CareBoo/unity-algorand-sdk/README.md

 ### Documentation

 The [Quickstart Guide](Documentation~/quickstart.md) is the best place to start.
-Documentation is generated per release branch and version.
-The documentation for a specific version or branch can be found at
+You can view the documentation website for a specific version or branch at

 ```
 https://careboo.github.io/unity-algorand-sdk/{version}/